YordanGeorgiev/qto/doc/md/devops_guide_doc.md

     bash src/bash/qto/qto.sh -a increase-date

 ### 2.3.
-Load xls issues to db and from db to txt files
+Load xls issues to db and from db
-to load xls issues to db and from db to txt files
+To load xls issues to db run the following one-liner:

-    bash src/bash/qto/qto.sh -a xls-to-db -a db-to-txt

-    # or run for all the periods
-    for period in `echo daily weekly monthly yearly`; do export period=$period ; bash src/bash/qto/qto.sh -a xls-to-db -a db-to-txt ; done ;
+    bash src/bash/qto/qto.sh -a xls-to-db

 ### 2.4.
-Run the qto file to db load
-Run the qto file to db load

-    # ensure the following actions will be tested
-    cat src/bash/qto/tests/run-qto-tests.lst | grep -v '#'
-    # output should be if not correct
-    check-perl-syntax
-    run-qto

-    # test those uncommented actions
-    bash src/bash/qto/test-qto.sh

-### 2.5.
-Verify the inserted data from the db
-Verify the inserted data from the db as follows:

-    # check that the rows where inserted
-    echo 'SELECT * FROM issue ; ' | psql -d dev_qto

-### 2.6.
 Dirs naming conventions
 The dir structure should be logical and a person navigating to a dir should almost understand what is to be find in thre by its name ..